tyrelh/notes/articles/Battlesnake2018.md

 My code for 2018 is available on [Github](https://github.com/tyrelh/battlesnake2018).

-I'll see you next year,/n
+I'll see you next year,
 ZeroCool